 From navigating the sleep of infants to supporting teenagers through the ups and downs of middle and high school, there are plenty of moments to make anyone unsure of what it means to be a good parent or even how to do a better job at something so important.
-Even now with two young adult children (21,19) and two teens (16,14), I still want to learn how to be a better parent.
+Even now with two young adult children (21, and 19) and two teens (16, and 14), I’m still learning how to be a better parent.

-There are 6 ways to grow as a parent: be a lifelong learner, pursue personal growth, give time and energy to your family, learn to serve, be a good communicator, and practice emotional flexibility.
-I believe this will help you develop personally in a way that benefits you and your family.
-Pursuing this creates a lot of love in your family and can bring you joy while completing the day to day tasks of parenting.
+I believe there are 6 ways to grow as a parent: be a lifelong learner, pursue personal growth, give time and energy to your family, learn the art of service, practice good communication, and develop emotional flexibility.
+I believe pursuing these things in your life will create a lot of love within your family culture.

 6 Ways To Grow As a Parent

 1. Be a Lifelong Learner: There are two parts to being a life-long learner – education and curiosity.
 Educating yourself on a broad range of parenting topics will help you feel more confident when working through the toughest parts of your role.
 There is no shame in feeling lost sometimes.
 Everyone who has parented, mentored, or championed a child knows how it feels to be unsure.
 The good news is you aren’t stuck!
 There are so many resources available at your fingertips: blogs, articles, books, online conferences, podcasts, and more.
 Educating yourself will give you new ways of looking at problems and help you tackle them armed with information and hope.